Roman infantry tactics: Roman infantry of the Late Empire

 The army of the Late Roman Empire consisted of the limitanei and comitatenses armies.
 The Germanic tribes contributed paramilitary units called foederati to the Roman army.
 The limitanei defended the borders of the Empire from small attacks and raids by the Germanic peoples.
 They would also hold the frontier against a larger invasion long enough for the comitatenses legions to arrive.
 The limitanei would be stationed in their own forts throughout the Empire.
 Usually, these forts were in or near cities and villages.
 This meant that the soldiers were in constant interaction with civilians.
-Oftentimes, the soldiers' families would live in the cities or villages near the fort.
+Often, the soldiers' families would live in the cities or villages near the fort.
 Occasionally, villages and towns would grow around these forts in order to suit the needs of the limitanei.

 This strategy has been described as defence in depth.
 The comitatenses were grouped into field armies.
 The Emperor would have his own personal comitatenses army to help fight rebellions.
 Roman generals of the late Empire would try to avoid pitched battles in order to conserve manpower.
 During a battle, the comitatenses legions would wait in a defensive formation while performing a shield wall.
 The Romans would then try to use their superior coordination to repulse the enemy attack.
 Skirmishers would be placed in front of the Roman line in order to inflict casualties on the enemy and reduce the amount of comitatenses killed in battle.
 After Attila's invasion of the Roman Empire, the Romans started to use mounted archers.